 Diavik Mine, located in a remote part of Canada's Northwest Territories, is one of the world's most productive open-pit diamond mines.
 It produces around eight million carats per year, that's 1.6 metric tonnes of diamonds, and represents about six per cent of the world's supply.
 The nearby Snap Lake Mine is owned by diamond mining giant De Beers, the company's first mine outside of Africa, and produces around 1.4 million carats annually.
 Other major diamond mines in Canada include Ekati Mine, Victor Mine and Jericho Mine.

-All diamonds mined and cut in Canada's Northwest Territories are laser-inscribed with identification numbers so that buyers and retailers can be assured that the stones have been mined and traded ethically.
+All diamonds mined and cut in Canada's Northwest Territories are laser-inscribed with identification numbers so that buyers and retailers can be assured that the diamonds have been mined and traded ethically.
 Canada also has stringent rules regarding its mines' effects on local habitats and ecosystems; its diamonds are mined to the highest environmental standards in the world.
 A large proportion of employees in the mines are of Canadian Aboriginal origin, so the industry is also helping to support and bring prosperity to the region's indigenous people.

 The USA is one of the largest consumers of diamonds in the world, but very few diamonds mine's exist in the USA.
 In fact, only one working mine, which is called the Crater of Diamonds, located in Murfreesboro, Pike County, Arkansas.
 This is now a tourist attraction operated by the state, tourists and visitors alike can pay a fee to mine for diamonds and they can keep any Diamond they find.
 This mine produces a few hundred carats of diamonds annually, a small number in comparison to the total number of diamonds produced each year worldwide.